 12. Habit by F.M.
 Shinde

 This one’s another poem by a Dalit poet, which differs completely in style from the previous poem by Dhasal.
-While most Dalit poetry echoed the ‘agony of the oppressed or the anger of the rebel,’ this poem deals with a sort of acceptance and habituation where once you’re used to the pain and subjugation, you “never afterwards/feel anything.”
+While most Dalit poetry echoed the “agony of the oppressed or the anger of the rebel,” this poem deals with a sort of acceptance and habituation where once you’re used to the pain and subjugation, you “never afterwards/feel anything.”
 We also urge you to check out the new work of poet, Chandramohan S called Letters to Namdeo Dhasal to complement your reading.

 13. Purdah by Imtiaz Dharker

-Imtiaz Dharker is a Pakistan-born poet, artist and documentary filmmaker, who lives in India and Britain, and published her first book of poetry in 1989.
+Imtiaz Dharker is a Pakistan-born British-Indian poet, artist and documentary filmmaker, and published her first book of poetry in 1989.
 In this poem, she portrays what the Purdah has come to stand for in her life.

 “Purdah is a kind of safety.